goldilock-zone/ShrobObsidian/Philosophy/Serres/Branches - Michel Serres.md

 # The Adoptive Son
 - Administration is a format that was invented by Hellenic monotheism
 - St. Paul: Coreligionist persecuted him, Philosophers mocked him, and
+- He was a combination of identities i.e. the formats around him

+## Belongingness and Identity
+- my identity does not reduce to my belongingness
+- Confusing belonging as identity is a logical error
+- Subset definition of belongingness (x ∈ A
+- The Greeks' measures, norms and formats originated in belongingness
+- So at the opening of the first century of our era, the idea and behaviour of belongingness was covering the Mediterranean.
+Greek culture taught one belongingness, political and cosmic at the same time; Israel’s tradition passed on a second one, holy; Rome’s did so for a third one, juridical.

+## Hominization
+- Is basically the act of looking at identity through the lens of subjectivity and not belongingness
+- We feel the pain of giving birth to hominization
+- Don't hate the father: Should we accuse Einstein of anti-scientism because he amended Newton’s laws?
+He took them up in quitting them
+- We can't erase the ancestor (fathers) within us

+## Three Contingencies of Universal Consciousness
+- the Epistles give a new meaning to three terms: a verb, a noun and a subject.